discipleofhamilton/discipleofhamilton.github.io/source/about/index.md

   - <font face="Times New Roman">Divided the tracker into three states: target selection, track and retrieval, to facilitate the design and implementation</font>
   - <font face="Times New Roman">Designed and Developed several strategies to achieve real-time and stable long-term person tracking, such as skip-frame, conflict detection, tracker constraint scheme, and exclud e target range</font>
-  - <font face="Times New Roman">Tracking successful rate is 79.02%.
+  - <font face="Times New Roman">**Tracking successful rate is 79.02%.
 Recall is 77.54%.
-FPS on computer CPU is 12.87</font>
+FPS is 12.87 on Intel i7-6700k CPU**</font>

 - <font size=4 face="Times New Roman">**2D Anime Charactors Recognition**</font>

   <font face="Times New Roman">**Team Leader**, May 2018 - June 2018</font>

   - <font face="Times New Roman">To recognize the anime character by the same character but different styles</font>
-  - <font face="Times New Roman">Utilized the trained  LBPcascade to detect anime faces and recognize ones with the fine-tuned Inception-v3 model.</font>
+  - <font face="Times New Roman">Utilized the trained  LBPcascade to detect anime faces and recognized ones with the fine-tuned Inception-v3 model.</font>
   - <font face="Times New Roman">**TOP1 result is 73.25%**</font>

 - <font size=4 face="Times New Roman">**Scheme Interpreter Implemented in C++**</font>